Etanercept for psoriasis

 Etanercept should not be started during pregnancy (category B2) or breast feeding.

-Screening tests recommended prior to starting etanercept usually include full blood count, liver enzymes, serum creatinine, urine analysis, pregnancy test if relevant (urine or serum), HBV/HCV, HIV.
+Screening tests recommended prior to starting etanercept usually include full blood count, liver enzymes, serum creatinine, urine analysis, antinuclear antibody (ANA), pregnancy test if relevant (urine or serum), HAV/HBV/HCV and HIV status.

-Tuberculosis screening includes chest X-ray, and Mantoux intradermal test or QuantiFERON-TB Gold blood test.
+Tuberculosis screening includes chest X-ray, and Mantoux intradermal test or QuantiFERON-TB Gold blood indirect test.

 If any of the following symptoms or signs are severe or do not go away you should contact your doctor.